spencerpauly/awesome-notion/README.md

 ## Notion as Blog CMS

-- [MDX.one](https://mdx.one) - A paid tool to create a public blog using Notion.
+- [Feather](https://feather.so) - A paid tool to create a public blog & newsletter using Notion.
+- [Next.js Notion Starter Kit](https://github.com/transitive-bullshit/nextjs-notion-starter-kit) - A starter kit using React Notion X to build into SSG with Next.js.
+- [Notablog](https://github.com/dragonman225/notablog) - Generate a minimalistic blog from Notion table.
 - [Notion Blog](https://github.com/ijjk/notion-blog) - It is a tool that uses Next.js to generate Notion as static blog web pages.
-- [Notablog](https://github.com/dragonman225/notablog) - Generate a minimalistic blog from Notion table.
-- [Next.js Notion Starter Kit](https://github.com/transitive-bullshit/nextjs-notion-starter-kit) - A starter kit using React Notion X to build into SSG with Next.js.
 - [React Notion Blog](https://github.com/splitbee/react-notion-blog) - Notion blog boilerplate using React Notion to build into SSG with Next.js.

 ## Notion as Website

 - [Super.so](https://super.so) - Turn Notion pages into fast, functional websites with custom domains, custom paths, fonts, analytics, and more.
 - [Potion.so](https://potion.so) - Create custom websites in minutes.
 Featuring custom domains, styles and great SEO.
-- [NoteHost](https://github.com/velsa/notehost) - Free Hosting for your Notion Pages on your custom domain.
 - [Notelet](https://notelet.so/) - Write in Notion, publish to the web.
 Custom domain, analytics, themes and more.
 - [Popsy](https://popsy.co/) - Create websites with Notion for free
 - [Oopy](https://www.oopy.io/en) - Write in Notion, It's your website
+- [Typedream](https://typedream.com/) - Build web pages, customize them, and even connect your existing Notion database without code.
 - [Notion Dog](https://github.com/notiondog/notion.dog) - The easiest way to build simple, powerful websites with nothing but Notion.
-- [Typedream](https://typedream.com/) - Build web pages, customize them, and even connect your existing Notion database without code.
+- [NoteHost](https://github.com/velsa/notehost) - Free Hosting for your Notion Pages on your custom domain.

 ## Tools